deadlydog/deadlydog.github.io/_posts/2019-11-08-Ignite-2019-mass-session-download-script.md

 The nice thing about this script is it will also download the session's slide deck if it exists.
 You can either download EVERY session, or use the `-sessionCodes` command-line parameter to specify just the IDs of the sessions you want to download.
 There's a readme file included in the zip that specifies how the script can be used.
-All of the sessions and there IDs [can be found on the session catalog here](https://myignite.techcommunity.microsoft.com/sessions).
+All of the sessions and their IDs [can be found on the session catalog here](https://myignite.techcommunity.microsoft.com/sessions).

 For example, this is the PowerShell command I used to download just the sessions that I'm interested in and wasn't able to attend (because there was too much other awesome content at the same time).